Top 14 Best Boxing Anime of all Time (Updated 2025)

 13. Rainbow

-Veteran boxers and sports aficionados praise Rainbow for realistically depicting fighters who persist through poverty and discrimination to hone their craft.
-Led by the tour de force performance of voice actor Toru Furuya as lead Mario Minakami, Rainbow delivers an uncompromisingly mature boxing tale.
+With a gritty historical setting and emotional character writing, Rainbow stands out.
+It explores masculinity in a deep way.
+Veteran boxers and sports fans praise Rainbow for showing fighters who overcome poverty and discrimination.
+Led by the powerful performance of voice actor Toru Furuya as Mario Minakami, Rainbow is a mature and realistic boxing story.

 14. Ganbare Genki